Tools and Utilities

 john $hashfile --incremental #Break by bruteforcing

-Use unshadow to create a crackable file
+• Use unshadow to create a crackable file

 unshadow $passwdFile $shadowFile > $outFile

-#passwdFile and shadowFile are the /etc/passwd and /etc/shadow files respectively
+#passwdFile and shadowFile are the /etc/passwd and /etc/shadow files, respectively

-Extract hash from zip file
+• Extract the hash from a ZIP file

 zip2john $zipfile